transcelerate/ddf-sdr-ui/README.md

 ## Making requests to the backend API

+### Pre-requisites
-API URL and other secrets are configured in `src/environments/environment.ts` file as shown below, the values of the keys will be replaced with the environment specific values from devops during deployment.
+API URL and other secrets are configured in `src/environments/environment.ts` file as shown below.
+While hosting SDR UI on Azure Platform the values of the keys will be replaced with the environment specific values from DevOps during deployment.

 ```
 export const environment = {